Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/proposal/management.md

 Daniel and Olivia need CAD training from Caio

-Daniel and Olivia need 3D printing training from Caio
+Daniel and Olivia need 3D printing training from Caio/Dyson Centre staff

+Daniel and Caio need laser cutting training from Olivia/Dyson Centre staff

 ## The resources needed